keiya01/keiya01.dev/blog.keiya01.dev/src/contents/entry/how-egui-works.md

 ### Layout

-We could learn the overview of the egui works, so we can dive into the code more deeply.
+We could learn the overview of egui works, so we can dive into the code more deeply.

 First, I will read the detail of `egui::CentralPanel::default().show()` method.